coq/opam/core-dev/README.md

 # Core-Dev repository

-The repository for the development versions of Coq.
-Use it at your own risks.
+The repository for development versions of the Rocq Prover and Coq.
+Use it at your own risk.

+    ```
-    opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev
+    opam repo add rocq-core-dev https://rocq-prover.org/opam/core-dev
+    ```

-If you want to add your Coq version, please do a pull-request to this repository.
+If you want to add your Rocq Prover version, please do a pull-request to this repository.